 Technical group Large boilers

-The technical group "Large boilers" was set up within the technical department for gas and oil.
+The technical group "Large boilers" was set up within the technical department for heat generators (Gas/Oil).
 It deals with specific technical issues related to large boilers with an output of 2 MW to 35 MW.
 It also deals with issues of market development and represents the interests towards ministries and relevant associations.
 At the European level, the upcoming requirements for the efficiency of boiler systems, the emission behaviour and ecological fingerprint of the products, which are laid down in the directive for medium-sized combustion systems of 1-50 MW, will have a deep impact on the future framework conditions.

-In joint working groups along with the technical department for firing technology, the relevant scope of work is agreed between the divisions of burner and boiler and control equipment.
+In joint working groups along with the technical department for Heat generators (Gas/Oil), the relevant scope of work is agreed between the divisions of burner and boiler and control equipment.
 By implementing the European directive on pressure equipment, the previously used national specifications are withdrawn.
 By involving in the European Standards Committee CEN/TC 269 for shell boilers (EN 12953), the technical group can influence the future technical standards for large boilers.

 Technical department Heat pumps